-Kristen Merlino, a New York City real estate agent, is no rookie.
-She’s been in the real estate business for nearly five years, which means she’s learned a few things about the industry but still remembers what it was like to get started.
+Kristen Merlino is a real estate agent in New York City who has’s been in the real estate business for more than five years.
+In that time she has learned a few things about the industry but still remembers what it was like to get started.

-We interviewed her about the hurdles of starting out in real estate, and she offered some valuable advice for those seeking to establish themselves as real estate professionals.
+We were able to sit down with Kristen and ask about the hurdles of starting out in the competitive real estate business, and she offered some valuable advice for anyone trying to establish themselves as real estate professionals.

 How to know if real estate is the right career for you

 Conduct an honest self-evaluation of your skills and ambition.
 To be a good real estate agent, you have to be passionate about real estate, suggests Kristen.
 Also, are you someone who can set and organize your schedule without needing direction?
 Organization skills are essential since you’ll have to track the details and deadlines of specific contracts, manage client meetings and follow up on leads.
 The more self-motivated and goal-oriented you are, the more likely you will succeed in the real estate business.

 Part-time or full-time agent